itzrossyo/chatBlog/README.md

 Commit your changes locally and push them to the server.
 ![img_2.png](img_2.png)

 ### 4. Pull Changes on the Server:

 On the server, navigate to the website directory and pull the changes.
 ![img_3.png](img_3.png)

+Then cd into the folder and run pip install -r requirements.txt

 ### 5. Restart the Web Server: